 - Graduation Deadlines

+- Graduate Study Timeline

 - Thesis and Dissertation Guidelines

 - Information on Embargoing a Thesis or Dissertation

-- Completing your academic program
+- Completing Your Academic Program

 - Information on Commencement

-Certificate Completion Procedures
+Certificate and Microcredential Completion Procedures

-Students should identify their advisor or contact their Graduate Coordinator listed in their Grad Rebel Gateway portal or on the Degrees Directory which also houses the program handbook.
+- Students should identify their advisor or contact their Graduate Coordinator listed in their Grad Rebel Gateway portal or on the Degrees Directory which also houses the program handbook. - Students must complete the mandatory new graduate student orientation modules hosted by the Graduate College, so they can get information on important policies, access to campus resources, and meet Graduate College staff. - New graduate students must also attend any orientation/meeting for their specific programs as an opportunity to get to know fellow incoming students, meet faculty, and access information they will need as they are starting the program.

-- Students must complete the mandatory new graduate student orientation modules hosted by the Graduate College, so they can get information on important policies, access to campus resources, and meet Graduate College staff. - New graduate students must also attend any orientation/meeting for their specific programs as an opportunity to get to know fellow incoming students, meet faculty, and access information they will need as they are starting the program. - Engage with the Graduate College and the Graduate & Professional Student Association (GPSA) to become involved with the larger campus resources and take advantage of the many free resources available to students. - Certificate students must satisfy any admissions conditions or provisions as specified on their admissions offer letter. - Submit Plan of Study Parts I and II if the program requires the appointment of a faculty advisor, the student must have that respective form approved in order for the Plan of Study Parts I and II to be initiated or submitted. - All coursework, including classes with incomplete grades from prior semesters must be complete by the end of the term for which the student has applied for certificate completion. - Students must apply for certificate completion in MyUNLV by the appropriate Graduation Deadlines for their intended term of completion.
+- Engage with the Graduate College and the Graduate & Professional Student Association (GPSA) to become involved with the larger campus resources and take advantage of the many free resources available to students. - Certificate students and microcredential students must satisfy any admissions conditions or provisions as specified on their admissions offer letter. - Submit Plan of Study Parts I and II if the program requires the appointment of a faculty advisor, the student must have that respective form approved in order for the Plan of Study Parts I and II to be initiated or submitted. - All coursework, including classes with incomplete grades from prior semesters must be completed by the end of the term for which the student has applied for certificate completion. - Students must apply for certificate/microcredential completion in MyUNLV by the appropriate Graduation Deadlines for their intended term of completion.
 Late application requests should be sent to grad.rpc@unlv.edu.
-If approved, the student will also be responsible for paying an additional late fee of \$20. - Refer to the Graduate College Completing Your Academic Program page for more information and deadlines related to certificate completion. - Certificate-seeking students may be eligible to participate in commencement.
-Please see the websites below for current information: Graduation Deadlines and Information on Commencement. - Certificates are conferred after the student has fulfilled all certificate requirements and all required forms have been approved.
-Certificates are mailed approximately eight to 10 weeks after the end of the semester. - Refer to the Graduate College Completing Your Academic Program page for more information and deadlines related to certificate completion.
+If approved, the student will also be responsible for paying an additional late fee. - Refer to the Graduate College Completing Your Academic Program page for more information and deadlines related to certificate completion. - Certificate-seeking students may be eligible to participate in commencement.
+Please see the websites below for current information: Graduation Deadlines and Information on Commencement. - Certificates and microcredentials are conferred after the student has fulfilled all certificate/microcredential requirements and all required forms have been approved.
+Certificates are mailed approximately eight to 10 weeks after the end of the semester.
+Awarded microcredential badges appear on academic transcripts approximately eight to ten weeks after the end of the semester for spring and fall and four to five weeks after the end of summer semester. - Refer to the Graduate College Completing Your Academic Program page for more information and deadlines related to certificate completion.